The Nightmare Fair: Notes

-Audio adaption
+Audio adaptation

 Big Finish Productions produced an audio drama adaptation of The Nightmare Fair in 2009.
 In early March 2009, Big Finish announced that the role of the Toymaker was to be played by David Bailie, who had previously played Dask in the 1977 story The Robots of Death.
 The original 1966 Toymaker story starred Michael Gough, but at the time of audio recording, he had retired from acting.